Gigoteur/UnicornConsole/README.md

 ## Limitations

 The console is somewhat compatible with [pico-8](https://www.lexaloffle.com/pico-8.php) (buy it !), most of current functions from pico8 is implemented and the cartridge is the same format.
+However some pico8/lua language syntax is supported like:
+  * compound assignment operators (+=, -=, etc)
+  * "!=" like "~="
+  * binary literals

-However some lua language syntax is not supported (like operator overload (+=, -=, etc), or some symbol like "!=".
-But see the unicorn-examples, I did some modifications of good games to use it with Unicorn.
+But see the unicorn-examples, I did some modifications of good games to use it with Unicorn too.

 ## Build